RHIANNON MATON, Ph.D.

 here!

-I'm Rhiannon Maton (she/her or ze/zir), a tenured associate professor with an Ivy League Ph.D. and over two decades of experience as an educator.
+I'm Rhiannon Maton (she/her or ze/zir), a tenured Full Professor (as of 9/1/2026) with an Ivy League Ph.D. and over two decades of experience as an educator.
 Before entering academia, I was a high school teacher—now, I'm an extensively published scholar, educational researcher, and academic mentor who helps others succeed at the scholarly writing tasks that define academic and professional success.

-I've worked across the academic spectrum—as a student, teacher, lecturer, reviewer, and tenure track faculty member.
-I've worked with interdisciplinary undergraduate and graduate students, served on faculty hiring and review committees, and supported students and colleagues through every major writing milestone in academic life.
+I've worked across the academic spectrum—as a student, teacher, author, reviewer, and tenure track professor.
+I've worked with interdisciplinary undergraduate and graduate students, served on and led faculty hiring and personnel review committees, and supported students and faculty through every major writing milestone in academic life.

 My mission is to demystify high-stakes academic writing and help clients produce organized materials that are clear, compelling, strategic in design and purpose, and genuinely reflective of their voice and spectrum of strengths.

-I specialize in working with clients facing systemic social marginalization connected to their gender, sexuality, social class background, race, and disability.
-I draw upon my own personal history of neurodivergence and challenges in learning to navigate higher education systems.
+I specialize in working with clients facing systemic social marginalization connected to their gender, sexuality, social class background, race, parental status, and disability.
+I draw upon my own personal history of neurodivergence, solo parenthood, and challenges in learning to navigate higher education systems.
 I will be thrilled to share what I have learned with you.

 How it all started.